Last Modified: September 20, 2022

 9.1 Mutual Warranties.
 Each of Hootsuite and Customer represents and warrants that (a) it has the power and authority to enter into this Agreement and to perform its obligations and duties under this Agreement; and (b) it will perform its obligations and duties and exercise its rights under this Agreement in compliance with all laws applicable to it.

 9.2 Hootsuite Warranties.
-Hootsuite warrants that: (a) subject to an API Change, the functionality of the Enterprise Services will not be materially decreased during the term of the applicable Order Form; (b) to its knowledge, the Enterprise Services do not contain any malicious code or viruses; and (c) Hootsuite is an authorized reseller of any Partner Services sold to Customer in an Order Form.
+Hootsuite warrants that: (a) subject to an API Change, the functionality of the Enterprise Services will not be materially decreased during the term of the applicable Order Form; (b) to its knowledge, the Enterprise Services do not contain any malicious code or viruses; (c) Hootsuite has and will maintain and apply its own industry-standard company policies (including without limitation the policies made available at https://www.hootsuite.com/legal/); and (d) Hootsuite is an authorized reseller of any Third-Party Services offered to Solution partner for sale to Customer in an Order Form.

 (d) NO ADVICE OR INFORMATION, WHETHER ORAL OR WRITTEN, OBTAINED FROM US OR ELSEWHERE WILL CREATE ANY WARRANTY OR CONDITION NOT EXPRESSLY STATED IN THIS AGREEMENT.